MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-ruby.md

 ## Ruby and API version profiles

 The Ruby SDK for the Azure Stack Resource Manager provides tools to help you build and manage your infrastructure.
-Resource providers in the SDK include compute, virtual networks, and storage with the Ruby language.
+Resource providers in the SDK include Compute, Virtual Networks, and Storage with the Ruby language.
 API profiles in the Ruby SDK enable hybrid cloud development by helping you switch between global Azure resources and resources on Azure Stack.

 An API profile is a combination of resource providers and service versions.
 You can use an API profile to combine different resource types.

 - To use the latest versions of all the services, use the **Latest** profile of the Azure SDK rollup gem.
 - To use the services compatible with the Azure Stack, use the **V2019_03_01_Hybrid** or **V2018_03_01** profile of the Azure SDK rollup gem.
 - To use the latest **api-version** of a service, use the **Latest** profile of the specific gem.
-For example, if you would like to use the latest **api-version** of compute service alone, use the **Latest** profile of the **Compute** gem.
+For example, to use the latest **api-version** of compute service alone, use the **Latest** profile of the **Compute** gem.
 - To use a specific **api-version** for a service, use the specific API versions defined inside the gem.

 > [!NOTE]
-> You can combine all of the options in the same application.
+> You can combine all of the options in the same app.

 ## Install the Azure Ruby SDK